 Not having my own hot spot at home, I go to the library to download purchases for my new Kindle.
 As it’s five minutes away, and one minute from my ballet class, that solution works perfectly.
 At least for now.
 I like easy solutions.

 Wishing everyone the simplest, most fun, fastest solutions possible at this time.
 Lots of good opportunities and easy success with them.
 Of course, I have just gone to an “extreme sports” site to read up on some upcoming high-risk, high-exertion high-adrenaline challenges, and those, I like as well.
 I’ll take some of both.

 Ron Whitehead sent me a “short review” of Keep This Quiet!
 Every word, I would like to frame.
-For whoever is interested, I posted it in the Keep This Quiet website! here – right at the top, under the new photo and lst paragraph.
+For whoever is interested, I posted it in the Keep This Quiet website! here.

 There are many ways many paths open to us.